Static Line Parachuting

 All parachute training is given by British Parachute Association Instructors teaching to BPA standards and is included in the price of the skydives..
 Because you are building on what you have already learnt in the initial ground school, the training for each of the new jumps takes less than an hour and so you can now make several jumps per day, weather permitting.

-Categories 1 to 2: The training day prepares you for the first jump.
+The training day prepares you for the first jump.
 A Static-Line is used on exit to deploy the main parachute automatically, but allows you to demonstrate a good exit, body position and safety count as you leave the aircraft.
+You should expect tojump from around 4000ft.

 Once you reach these longer delays you will be experiencing terminal velocity and freefalling at 120mph towards the earth.

-Category 7: Starting with controlled 360 turns, manoeuvres in freefall are now introduced.
-Around this point, you'll receive further canopy control training helping you achieve your Canopy Handlin (CH1) certificate.
+Starting with controlled 360 turns, manoeuvres in freefall are now introduced.
+Around this point, you'll receive further canopy control training helping you achieve your Canopy Handling (CH1) certificate.

 Qualification jump: In order to be awarded an A-Licence as a British Parachute Association qualified skydiver, you will need to complete the final stage qualification jump.
 You must perform every manoeuvre on a single skydive from 15,000 feet showing control, precision and awareness throughout.